The Songs and Scriptures of George Floyd’s Houston Funeral

 Giving tributes alongside Floyd’s family, Cyril White, who leads the ministry To God Be the Glory Sports, was able to share personal reflections from when he played exhibition basketball alongside Floyd in the ’90s.

 He described how they’d pass around the Proverbs to read a verse or two at a time.
-He read 6:9-11 in his memory, “How long will you lie there, you sluggard?
+He read 6:9-11 in his memory: “How long will you lie there, you sluggard?
 When will you get up from your sleep?
 A little sleep, a little slumber, a little folding of the hands to rest—and poverty will come on you like a thief and scarcity like an armed man.”
-His ministry plans to open a sports center in Floyd’s name.
+He said Floyd’s death had waken us up.
+His ministry plans to open a sports center in Floyd’s name on a three-acre property in teh Houston area.

-One white pastor, Steve Wells of South Main Baptist Church, also gave remarks commemorating the courage and witness of Floyd’s community.
+One white pastor, Steve Wells of South Main Baptist Church, also gave remarks commemorating the courage and witness of Floyd’s family and community.
 The mostly African American crowd applauded when he quoted 1 John 4: “If anyone loves God but hates his brother, he is a liar.”

 “You could have said, ‘We don't need to hear from any white people today.
 You have been silent long enough.
 You can be silent today.’
 But you invited the whole community together,” he told the mourners.

 Biden—who spoke by video—was the only other white speaker.
 He also quoted Scripture and songs, asking, “Why does justice not roll like a river or righteousness like a mighty stream?”
-(Amos 5:24) and quoting the lyrics (a reference to Psalm 91) “He will raise you up on eagles’ wings / Bear you on the breath of dawn / Make you to shine like the sun / And hold you in the palm of His hand.”
+(Amos 5:24) and quoting lyrics referencing Psalm 91: “He will raise you up on eagles’ wings / Bear you on the breath of dawn / Make you to shine like the sun / And hold you in the palm of His hand.”

-Al Sharpton’s eulogy chronicled Floyd’s importance in moving forward the push for racial justice.
-He evoked Matthew 21:42: “God took an ordinary brother, from the Third Ward, from the housing projects—the stone that the builder had rejected… and made him the cornerstone of a movement.”
+Sharpton’s eulogy chronicled Floyd’s importance in moving forward the push for racial justice.
+He evoked Matthew 21:42 and said, “God took an ordinary brother, from the Third Ward, from the housing projects—the stone that the builder had rejected … and made him the cornerstone of a movement.”

 Support our work